Types of Degrees Office Administration Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Office Management appeals to people across the globe.
-About 5.6% of those with this major are international students.
+Students from other countries are interested in Office Management, too.
+About 3.1% of those with this major are international students.

 How Much Do Office Administration Majors Make?